SkylineCommunications/dataminer-docs/develop/EPM_Integration_Training/EpmIntegrationTrainingAbout.md

 ## Table structure

 The front-end element has minimal information in its local tables.
-It retrieves all the DMS information via View tables.
+It retrieves all the DMS information via view tables.

 |            | Frontend Local Table | Frontend View Table | Backend Local Table |
 |------------|----------------------|---------------------|---------------------|